New Dynamics Travel I'm here to help you!

 Don't let the word "budget" fool you; even a basic Dahabiya is more expensive than a standard large cruise ship because of its intimacy.
 At this price point, you are paying for the experience of the river, not the thread count of the sheets.

-• What you get: A clean, traditional wooden boat, usually with 6 to 8 cabins.
+• What you get: A clean, traditional wooden boat which comes with 6 to 8 cabins.
 The rooms will be functional and likely feature twin beds and a small private bathroom.

-• The Vibe: It’s rustic and social.
+• The Vibe: It has a rustic atmosphere which encourages social interaction.
 You’ll eat home-cooked Egyptian meals like koshary, mahshi, and fresh Nile fish at a communal table.

 • What you get: Air-conditioned cabins (a must if you're traveling in the shoulder seasons), modern en-suite bathrooms with consistent hot water, and a higher level of interior design.